Alvaro-LJ/CSM/README.md

 ## Main outline of CSM
 <img src="man/figures/CSM_OUTLINE.png" width="750" style = "align-items: center">

-- MODULE 0: Data generation and formatting.
-Includes functions to perform the following tasks:
+- MODULE 0: Data generation and formatting
   - Divide large images into tiles.
 Useful to work with whole slide tissue samples.
   - Perform pixel thresholding and quantification.
 Used to work with extra-cellular biomolecules.
   - Extract color channels from RGB images.
 May be required to work with HE, IHC or other histochemical staining techniques.